 Coughing may be followed up with attempts to take large breaths without the chest rising and falling.
-Your dog may paw at its mouth or rub its face on the ground in an attempt to get the item out of its throat.
+Your dog may paw at its mouth, rub its face on the ground, gag, retch, or wheeze when trying to breathe.

 If your dog is unable to get air past the item in its trachea, it will collapse or fall over and become unconscious due to being unable to breathe.
 The normally bright pink gums will pale and turn white or blueish in color the longer your dog is unable to breathe due to the lack of oxygen.

 Without prompt resuscitation and removal of the item from the airway, death will unfortunately occur.